svermeulen/vim-macrobatics/README.md

 ## <a id="shada-support"></a>Persistent/Shared History

-When `g:macrobaticsSavePersistently` is set to 1, the macro history will be saved persistently by taking advantage of Neovim's "ShaDa" feature.
+When `g:Mac_SavePersistently` is set to 1, the macro history will be saved persistently by taking advantage of Neovim's "ShaDa" feature.
 Note that since ShaDa support only exists in Neovim this feature is not available for Vim.

 You can also use this feature to sync the macro history across multiple running instances of Vim by updating Neovim's shada file.
 For example, if you execute `:wshada` in the first instance and then `:rshada` in the second instance, the second instance will be synced with the macro history in the first instance.
 If this becomes a common operation you might consider using key bindings for this.